maximebf/atomik/docs/get_started.md

 ## Creating and configuring the database

 As said before, our blog application will need a database.
-First let's create the database with the following SQL code:
+To keep it simple, we'll use Sqlite.
+Here is the schema for this tutorial.
+Save it in *schema.sql*:

     CREATE TABLE posts (
-        id                 INTEGER NOT NULL AUTO_INCREMENT PRIMARY KEY, publish_date     DATETIME NOT NULL,
+        id       INTEGER NOT NULL PRIMARY KEY AUTOINCREMENT, title    VARCHAR(200) NOT NULL,
-        title             VARCHAR(200) NOT NULL,
         content  TEXT NOT NULL
     );

-    CREATE TABLE comments (
-        id                 INTEGER NOT NULL AUTO_INCREMENT PRIMARY KEY, post_id         INTEGER NOT NULL,
-        publish_date     DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP,
-        content         TEXT NOT NULL
-    );
+Now let's creae the database file:

+    sqlite3 example.db < schema.sql

 Will now need to configure the Db plugin so it can access the database.
 This plugin simply creates a new `PDO` instance and has some useful methods.